Orange Connect

 payloadType: Defines the content format, which can be either "PLAIN_TEXT" for direct inscriptions or "BASE_64" for binary data.

-content: The actual data to be inscribed and tailored according to the payload type.
+content: The actual data to be inscribed, tailored according to the payload type.

 appFee (optional): The service charge for the inscription, in satoshis.